latchset/custodia/README.md

-Custodia is a project that aims to define an API for modern cloud applications that allows to easily store and share passwords, tokens, certificates and any other secret in a way that keeps data secure, mangeable and auditable.
+Custodia is a project that aims to define an API for modern cloud applications that allows to easily store and share passwords, tokens, certificates and any other secret in a way that keeps data secure, manageable and auditable.

 The Custodia project offers example implementations of clear text and encrypted backends, and aims to soon provide drivers to store data in external data